junxit/us-congress-bills-116/metadata.md

 - 2020-12-07 — Introduced in Senate
 - 2020-12-07 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-12-17 — Passed Senate without amendment by Unanimous Consent. (text: CR S7644)
+- 2020-12-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2020-12-17 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2020-12-17 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S7643-7644)